 We begin with an idea to influence.

 Then – Anxiety.
 Confusion.
 Frustration.
 We present our idea.
 Another person has a different one.
 We believe our point is better.
 15 minutes later (or hours) we have general feelings of disdain toward the other person.
 You have had by all accounts – an argument.
-What results is possibly a strained relationship in which both people think they’ve had the upper hand and the other is just ignorant.
+What results is possibly a strained relationship as both think they’ve had the upper hand and the other is just ignorant.
 What happened?

 I have learned through many, horribly failed attempts, a few practical ways to have a civil conversation with a person with an opposing idea, whether it’s a differing worldview or just a difference of opinion over a business matter.